wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-multiple-services-project-configurations.md

 On the **Certificates** page, you can associate certificates with your role.
 The certificates that you add can be used to configure your HTTPS endpoints on the **Endpoints** property page.

 The **Certificates** property page adds information about your certificates to your service configuration.
-Note that your certificates are not packaged with your service; you must upload your certificates separately to Azure through the [Azure Management portal](https://manage.windowsazure.cn/).
+Note that your certificates are not packaged with your service; you must upload your certificates separately to Azure through the [Azure <!-- keep by customization: begin --> Platform <!-- keep by customization: end --> Management portal](https://manage.windowsazure.cn/).

 To associate a certificate with your role, provide a name for the certificate.
 You use this name to refer to the certificate when you configure an HTTPS endpoint on the **Endpoints** property page.
 Next, specify whether the certificate store is **Local Machine** or **Current User** and the name of the store.
 Finally, enter the certificate's thumbprint.
 If the certificate is in the Current User\Personal (My) store, you can enter the certificate's thumbprint by selecting the certificate from a populated list.
 If it resides in any other location, enter the thumbprint value by hand.